-4. Tulane Medical Center- Bone Marrow Transplant and Leukemia Rotation
+4. Our Lady of the Lake- Baton Rouge (OLOL)- Bone Marrow Transplant and Leukemia Rotation

-The Tulane Bone Marrow Transplant/ Leukemia service will serve as the inpatient stem cell transplant experience for the LSUHSC Hematology and Oncology Fellows.
+The OLOL BMT and Leukemia service will serve as the inpatient stem cell transplant experience for the LSUHSC Hematology and Oncology Fellows.
 Trainees will be part of a team caring for patients with hematologic malignancies and other diseases requiring intensive chemotherapy, high-dose chemotherapy and stem cell rescue from self or allogeneic transplant from sibling or matched unrelated donors.
 The disorders seen during this rotation will include acute and chronic leukemias, non-Hodgkin's lymphoma, Hodgkin lymphoma, myelodysplastic, multiple myeloma and marrow failure conditions.

-Duration: 4 weeks
+Duration: 4 weeks total per academic year

-Location: Tulane Medical Center
+Location: OLOL